wgnrto/uniteye/README.md

 ## Calibration
 Every room and computer setup needs calibration to ensure good tracking accuracy.
 You should also calibrate when your seating position changes drastically or when you notice a loss in accuracy (which can also be caused by a change in lighting).
 To do that you have two options:
 * Load a new scene similar to our `UnitEye/Scenes/GazeCalibration` scene and add the `UnitEye/Scripts/Runtime/GazeCalibration.cs` component to a `UnitEye` prefab
 * Do a runtime calibration through our [Gaze UI](#gaze-ui).
 When you do this, we load the GazeCalibration component dynamically with mostly default settings and the currently selected calibration type.
 You also have the option to cancel and return with right click.
-The calibration accuracy will be included in the .csv file if you're logging data.
+The calibration accuracy will be included in the .csv file if you are logging data.

 When you load a new scene similar to `GazeCalibration` and add the component, you have access to the following settings in the inspector: